 Caps, Gowns, and Other Graduation Material

 Greensboro College sponsors a Senior Salute event each spring semester.
-The 2017 Senior Salute will take place from noon to 7 p.m.
-Thursday, Jan.
-31, 2019, in Lea Center.
+The 2020 Senior Salute will take place in late January (exact date TBA) in Lea Center.
 At Senior Salute, students will have the opportunity to take care of graduation planning and ordering in one place:

 Bookstore: Order your cap and gown at Senior Salute and save $10; payment is not required when ordering.